-As at December 2020, the impact of COVID-19 on the Branch's business and financial performance has been relatively modest.
-Impact on the Branch's claims experience has been largely contained within the Corporate Travel business however, we continue to closely monitor the impact of COVID-19 on other segments of the business, including Business Interruption (BI) cover.
-As at 31 DEcember 2020, it is of the view that the impact of COVID-19 on BI is not material however, this remains highly uncertain.
-With the current unprecedented environment, the development of claim liabilities established at the balance date could, over time, result in a higher or lower than estimated ultimate claim cost.
-The impact of COVID-19 has been appropriately captured within the outstandling claim liabilities where the effect of COVID-19 on insurance liabilities is quantifiable and reflected in the data.
+As at December 2021, the impact of COVID-19 on the Branch's business and financial performance has been relatively modest.
+Impact on the Branch's claims experience has been largely contained within the Corporate Travel business however.
+The impact of COVID-19 has been appropriately captured within the outstanding claim liabilities where the effect of COVID-19 on insurance liabilities is quantifiable and reflected in the data.